hayes/pothos/docs/plugins/prisma.md

 ```

 So far, this is just creating some simple object types.
 They work just like any other object type in
-GiraphQL.
+Pothos.
 They main advantage of this is that we get the type information without using object refs,
 or needing imports from prisma client.

 The `findUnique` option is described more below.